canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 Every day images are built for a selection of different Ubuntu flavours.
 They can be used in various circumstances.
-There are images you can put on a USB key, you can burn them on DVDs, you can use netboot images and there are images suitable for your phone and table.
+There are images you can put on a USB key, you can burn them on DVDs, you can use netboot images and there are images suitable for your phone and tablet.
 Ubuntu Desktop, Ubuntu Server, Kubuntu and others specify a list of required packages that get on the image.
 These images are then used for installation tests and provide the feedback for further release planning.